Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 If you have the money to splurge, don’t leave Dubrovnik without eating out at Bowa.

-Contacts | a: Vrbova Bay, Sipan (42°43’13.52″N | 17°54’47.25″E) | t: +385 91 636 6111 | Website | Tripadvisor
+Contacts | a: Vrbova Bay, Sipan (42°43’13.52″N | 17°54’47.25″E) | t: +385 91 636 6111

 Orsan Yacht Club

-Located away from the crowds, within the Orsan Yacht Club on the Lapad peninsula, restaurant Orsan is a seafood restaurant with a superb seafront terrace and one of the best Lapad restaurants.
+Restaurant Orsan is a seafood restaurant with a superb seafront terrace and one of the best Lapad restaurants.
 A colleague from Dubrovnik invited us for lunch here – a good sign that the restaurant has a good reputation among locals.

-If you are looking for where to eat in Dubrovnik on a budget, the restaurant also offers marenda, a light lunch, for as little as 11 € for a dish.
-Or, you can choose one soup, one main, a salad, and a cake for 13.30 €.
+If you are looking for where to eat in Dubrovnik on a budget, the restaurant also offers a light lunch, for as little as 11 € for a dish.
 The offer changes daily, and you can see a weekly menu on their Facebook page.
 It pays to eat lunch in Dubrovnik!

 Contacts | a: Ulica Ivana pl.
-Zajca 4, Dubrovnik | t: +385 20 436 822 | Website | Tripadvisor
+Zajca 4, Dubrovnik | t: +385 20 436 822

 Glorijet

-Besides the extensive menu, Glorijet also offers marenda, a lunch menu based on a catch of the day, fresh produce from the market (or a butcher!), and the season.
+Besides the extensive menu, Glorijet also offers a lunch menu based on a catch of the day, fresh produce from the market (or a butcher!), and the season.
+Glorijet doesn’t have a terrace, instead, it has a cave-like rustic interior.
+The place is popular among locals at lunchtime.

-Contacts | a: Obala Stjepana Radica 16, Dubrovnik | t: +385 20 436 822 | Website | Tripadvisor
+Contacts | a: Obala Stjepana Radica 16, Dubrovnik | t: +385 20 436 822

 Sesame

 Although just a five-minute walk from the old town, and along a street busy with traffic, Sesame managed to remain a peaceful oasis away from the crowds.
-The restaurant has two lovely outside terraces, ground and first-floor terrace, both surrounded by greenery, grapevines, and flowers.
+The restaurant has two lovely outside terraces, a ground and a first-floor terrace, both surrounded by greenery, grapevines, and flowers.

-Contacts | a: Dante Alighieri 2, Dubrovnik | t: +385 20 412 910 | Website | Tripadvisor
+Contacts | a: Dante Alighieri 2, Dubrovnik | t: +385 20 412 910

 Bistro Tavulin

-The bistro Tavulin is centrally located, close to the main street, with indoor and street-side seating.
-Food is fresh, tasty, and innovative.
+Bistro Tavulin is a family-run restaurant in the old town Dubrovnik with fresh, tasty, and innovative food, beautiful plating, attentive staff, and attention to detail.
 The menu items include Croatian staple dishes like mussels in white wine, octopus salad, gnocchi with braised veal, and black risotto.
-But what sets this restaurant apart is the taste of its food and lovely plating.

-Contacts | a: Cvijete Zuzoric 1, Dubrovnik | t: +385 20 323 977 | Website | Tripadvisor
+Contacts | a: Cvijete Zuzoric 1, Dubrovnik | t: +385 20 323 977

 Shizuku Japanese Cuisine